• Skip to primary navigation

 • Sour cream - This is the traditional ingredient, but if you want to save some calories you can use a low fat or fat free Greek yogurt.

-• Lemon juice - This adds a nice bit of acidity to the dish.
+• Fresh lemon juice - This adds a nice bit of acidity to the dish.
 You can leave it out if you like or use an apple cider vinegar for a more sour taste.

 Cucumber slices in an enamel bowl.